piam/bjc-course/curriculum/00-lntroLab.md

 Learning Goals
 ---------------
-  * Learning how to make a post on Piazza
+  * Learn how to make a post on Piazza
-  * Familiarizing yourself with CS Web Handin
+  * Familiarize yourself with CS Web Handin

 Before the Lab
 -----------